Recruitment technology shouldn’t replace recruiters—read on to find out why.

 That’s not always what happens.
-According to recruiting expert Liz Grant, plenty of application processes are “stuck in 1940.”
-Designed not for applicants, but for applicant tracking systems (ATSs), they’re based on dull, lengthy application forms (which 60 percent of job seekers abandon before hitting ‘Submit’) and impersonal automated messages.
+According to recruiting expert Liz Grant, plenty of application processes are impersonal.
+Designed not for applicants, but for applicant tracking systems (ATSs), they’re based on dull, lengthy application forms (which 60 percent of job seekers abandon before hitting ‘Submit’) and cold, automated messages.

 Some hiring processes rely heavily on texting, which candidates may perceive as inappropriate when used to follow up after interviews and deliver feedback.

 To make recruiting processes not just efficient, but also inclusive and inspiring, we need a mix of recruitment technology and personal interaction.